RealStr1ke/Frameify/README.md

-# Frameify - Modular Poster Generator
+# Frameify

-A powerful, modular print-ready poster generator for albums and songs with support for multiple music platforms.
+**A powerful, modular print-ready poster generator for albums and songs with support for multiple music platforms.**

+*Proper README coming soon...*